Flavoring the production of Higgs pairs: The model

 Since all parameters of the scalar potential are assumed to be real, the imaginary and real parts of $V$ do not mix.
 The CP-even mass matrix can be written in the $(\phi_0, S_R)$ basis as:

 whose mass eigenstates can be obtained through the following $2\times 2$ rotation:

 where $\alpha$ is the mixing angle.
 We identify $h$ with the SM-like Higgs boson with mass $M_h$ = 125.5 GeV.
 Meanwhile, the mass eigenstate $H_F$ is identified with the CP-even Flavon.
 The CP-odd Flavon $A_F \equiv S_I$ will obtain its mass from the $V_{\rm {soft}}$ term such that $M^2_{A_F} = 2m_3^2 $.
-The CP-even $H_F$ and the CP-odd $A_F$ flavons are assumed to be heavier than $h$.
 We will work (as free parameters) with the physical masses $M_{S}\, (S=h,\,H_F,\,A_F)$ and the mixing angle $\alpha$, whose relations with the quartic couplings of the scalar potential in Eq.~(\ref{potential}) read: